 Agents can log in to the Service Desk web application to create and track problems.

-4. A new record form is created whenever a problem is added to a service.
+- A new record form is created whenever a problem is added to a service.
 Problem records use the same basic layout as other record forms and can be filled out with the required information (see within "Summary" through "Time" sections below).